lucastiger/PLAPT/README.md

    docker run --gpus all --rm --name plapt -it plapt /bin/bash
    # docker run --gpus all --rm --name plapt -it cford38/plapt:latest /bin/bash
    ```
+> [!NOTE]
+> This image does not include all of the model weights, which will be downloaded the first time you run PLAPT inside in the container.

 ## Used by